Abhiolar/Match-predictions-using-weather-SQL-/README.md

-This project is focused on delivering match predictions
+## PROJECT DEFINITION
+This project is focused on calculating the winning ratio of football teams in the bundesliga when it was raining and whether the weather affected the team's performance over the course of the 2011 season